-What Are The Different Types Of Video Analytics Software?
+The Types Of Video Analytics Software for CCTV

 Object tracking, intrusion detection, behavioural analysis and more.
 Read this guide to learn about the different types of video analytics software for security.